 What diet did Tom Watson use for his weight loss?

-The Pioppi Diet, created by Dr Aseem Malhotra, is not only a weight loss plan.
+Tom followed the The Pioppi Diet, created by Dr Aseem Malhotra, to lose weight.
 It brings together advice on what people can do to improve their health and reverse the ‘epidemics of obesity and type 2 diabetes.’

-What is the Pioppi Diet?
-Named after a village in southern Italy, where the life expectancy is higher supposedly due to a better diet and lifestyle.
+The Pioppi Diet is named after a village in southern Italy, where the life expectancy is higher supposedly due to a better diet and lifestyle.

-Considered part of the Mediterranean diet, the Pioppi diet is a low-carbohydrate and high-fat plan which encourages lots of olive oil, vegetables and oily fish, while discouraging red meat and starchy foods like bread and pasta.
+Considered part of the Mediterranean diet, the Pioppi diet that Tom Watson used for weight loss is a low-carbohydrate and high-fat plan which encourages lots of olive oil, vegetables and oily fish, while discouraging red meat and starchy foods like bread and pasta.